jh-dk/gravity/docs/9.x/pack.md

   kubernetes:
     disabled: false

-  # This setting will not install the Tiller application
-  catalog:
-    disabled: false

 # This section specifies the Cluster lifecycle hooks, i.e. the ability to execute
 # custom code in response to lifecycle events.
 #